Last update - May 16th 2014

 Using the list below for the 9 different tomatoes nutrition entries in our database, the highest amount of Vitamin K is found in Tomatoes, sun-dried which contains 43 ug of Vitamin K per 100g.
 The lowest amount of Vitamin K is in Tomatoes, red, ripe, canned, stewed which in 100g contains 2.4 ug of Vitamin K.

-The median value of Vitamin K is in Tomatoes, red, ripe, canned, packed in tomato juice, no salt added which in 100g contains 2.9 ug of Vitamin K. The average amount of Vitamin K in 100g of tomatoes, based on the list below is 8.90 ug of Vitamin K.
+The median value of Vitamin K is found in Tomatoes, red, ripe, canned, packed in tomato juice which in 100g contains 2.9 ug of Vitamin K. The average amount of Vitamin K contained in 100g of tomatoes, based on the list below is 8.90 ug of Vitamin K.

 From the Vitamin K content in tomatoes list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Vitamin K. Each tomatoes item can be scaled by different amounts to adjust the amounts of Vitamin K so that it is not just, for example, the values in 100g of Tomatoes, sun-dried.
 The item can be scaled by quantites in g, oz or typical serving sizes.

 We have also sorted our complete nutrition and vitamin database of over 7000 foods, based on the amount of Vitamin K. Again you can find a full nutrition breakdown for all foods containing vitamin-k which can be scaled for different servings and quantities, from the complete list of foods high in Vitamin K.